solana-labs/solana/rfcs/0004-leader-rotation.md

 validators switch to the next scheduled leader.
 Validators must ignore entries sent outside a leader's assigned slot.

-All `T` ticks must be observed from the current leader for that part of PoH to be accepted by the cluster.
-If entries are not observed (leader is down) or entries are invalid (leader is buggy or malicious), a validator should fill the gap with empty entries and continue with PoH from the next leader.
+All `T` ticks must be observed by the next leader for it to build its own entries on.
+If entries are not observed (leader is down) or entries are invalid (leader is buggy or malicious), the next leader must produce empty entries to fill the previous leader's slot.
+Note that the next leader should do repair requests in parallel, and postpone sending empty entries until it is confident other validators also failed to observe the previous leader's entries.
+If a leader incorrectly builds on empty entries, the leader following it must replace all its entries with empties.